 AMBIENT FLOOR DISPLAY Since the smarTVision design includes the whole floor, wall, and ceiling as potential display space, a relatively large space can be turned into an information display.
 However, from the user's point of view only selected areas make sense to be turned into second screens.
 Otherwise using all space for displaying specific information bears the risk of information overload leading potentially to confusion and stress.
-Nevertheless, the large display space can be used for displaying subtle and ambient content as first demonstrated by Jones et al. [112].
+Nevertheless, the large display space can be used for displaying subtle and ambient content as first demonstrated by Jones et al. [130].

-smarTVision allows to

-use the whole display space as ambient display which supports to create a highly immersive experience.
-For instance, television content presented on the main screen can be augmented by displaying extending content throughgure 100: Using the whole floor as ambient out the room.
-Figure 6.100(a) display.

-shows a star field dis-

-played on the floor and around the main screen which aims for creating an illusion of moving through space along a space craft shown on the main screen.
+smarTVision allows to use the whole display space as ambient display which supports to create a highly immersive experience.
+For instance, television content presented on the main screen can be augmented by displaying extending content throughout the room.
+Figure 6.100(a) shows a star field displayed on the floor and around the main screen which aims for creating an illusion of moving through space along a space craft shown on the main screen.
 Figure 6.100(b) displays the surface of an ocean while a ship is displayed on the main screen.